 - Senior Google Fellow (L11 | Senior Vice President)

-Google is definitely one of the top technology companies in terms of compensation.
-At lower levels, the compensation is equivalent to that offered by many other technology companies.
+Google is definitely one of the top tech companies in terms of compensation.
+At lower levels, the average compensation is equivalent to that offered by many other firms.
 But when you consider the higher levels, it’s clear Google favorably compensates their top-tier workers.
-Here are the average salaries you can expect to earn at Google by level:

 Google Software Engineer Stock Options

-At Google, like in many other Silicon Valley technology companies, software engineers are issued Restricted Stock Units (RSUs).
-These are used by Google to compensate employees through company shares.
+Many people often wonder how much stock Google employees get.
+The Google stock bonus for software engineers is varied.
+Like in many other Silicon Valley technology firms, Google software engineers are issued Restricted Stock Units (RSUs).
+The company uses these to compensate employees through company shares.

-Google sometimes refers to its RSUs as Google Stock Units (GSUs).
+Google sometimes refers to its RSUs as a Google Stock Unit or GSU.
 In addition, the vesting schedule for RSUs/GSUs can vary depending on the number of shares you receive.
-For instance, if you earn less than 32 GSUs, your stock will vest annually, whereas if you earn between 64 and 159 GSUs, your stock will vest quarterly.
+For instance, if you earn less than 32 GSUs, your stock will vest annually.
+If you earn between 64 and 159 GSUs, your stock will vest quarterly.

 Benefits of Working at Google

 Do those salaries impress you?
-Would you believe there’s more to Google’s compensation package than just monetary compensation and stock options?
-Well, as a software engineer you will also be eligible for a range of different benefits.
-Some of these benefits are unique to Google.
+Would you believe there’s more to Google software engineer benefits than performance bonuses and stock options?
+Well, as a software engineer, you will also be eligible for a range of benefits, some of which are unique to Google.

 Insurance and Wellness Benefits